tinyclub/linux-lab/README.md

 ### 6.3.1 NFS/tftpboot not work

-If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.
+If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` in guest side and please make sure not use `tools/docker/trun`.

 ### 6.3.2 How to switch windows in vim